 In this post, I will tell you everything you need to know about Backpacking Andalucía including where to go, what to do, what to eat, how to get around and where to stay.
 I will also give you some ideas and inspiration to help you devise your very own Andalucia itinerary.

 Best Time of Year To Visit Andalucia

-Andalucia receives visitors all year round.
-Note that summers in Andalucia get very hot (40 degrees) and this can make exploring the exposed parts of the Alhambra and Royal Alcazar very uncomfortable.
+Andalucia receives visitors all year round as there is no specific time to tour Andalucia.
+However, do note that summers in Andalucia get very hot (40 degrees) and this can make exploring the exposed parts of the Alhambra and Royal Alcazar very uncomfortable.
 The coast also gets giddily busy during the school summer holidays.

 Money in Spain

 Spain is in the Eurozone and adopted the Euro as its currency at its very inception in 2002.
 The Euro replaced the peseta which quite helpfully shaved a good few 0’s from every transaction.